joshualibrarian/common-graph/README.md

 This is an early-stage research project.
 It functions, but it is not ready for production use.

 **What works today:**
-- Full item lifecycle: create, edit, sign, commit, store, retrieve, verify
+- Full item lifecycle: create, sign, commit, store, retrieve, verify
-- Unified frame model with compound binding keys and identity-controlled hashing
+- Semantic frame model with role-qualified bindings, identity-controlled hashing, and signed attestation via FrameRecords
 - Content-addressed storage with unified object store and four derived indexes
-- Sememe-based vocabulary with TokenDictionary, inner-to-outer dispatch, and expression evaluation
+- TokenDictionary with scoped resolution, grammar-aware frame assembly, and unit conversion
-- Quantity expressions with unit conversion (e.g., `5m - 2ft`)
+- Quantity expressions with dimensional analysis (e.g., `5m - 2ft`)
 - CG-CBOR canonical encoding with deterministic serialization
 - Ed25519 signing and verification with KeyLog-based key history
 - 3D rendering via Filament (Metal/Vulkan), 2D via Skia, text via JLine/ANSI
-- Declarative scene system with 15+ widget types and constraint/flex layout
+- Unified scene system with three composable primitives and constraint/flex layout
 - Working games: Chess (3D Staunton pieces), Set, Minesweeper
 - P2P and Session protocols with subscriptions and relay forwarding
+- English and German WordNet import via LMF pipeline
 - English morphology engine with regular inflection + UniMorph irregular forms

 **What's next:**
 - Encryption (Tag 10 reserved)
-- Full WordNet/CILI import pipeline (partially implemented)
-- Multi-language support beyond English bootstrap
+- Expanding the multilingual import pipeline beyond English and German
 - Performance optimization for large libraries
 - Bridging to the existing web (ugly but necessary)